WEIGHING EQUIPMENT AND SCALE INSTALLATION

 New Australian Maritime Safety Authority (AMSA) laws relating to any scale used to determine the VGM weight of an export sea container.
 Legislation is effective 1st July 2016.

-These laws effect any scale (existing or new scale) that will be used to weigh an export sea container to determine the Verified Gross Mass (VGM) of the container (using either weighing method known in the legislation as Method 1 or Method 2).
+These laws affect any scale (existing or new scale) that will be used to weigh an export sea container to determine the Verified Gross Mass (VGM) of the container (using either weighing method known in the legislation as Method 1 or Method 2).
 These laws apply should the export sea container as part of its transportation be placed on any vessel that is on water for shipment.
 The AMSA laws are a mixture of their AMSA laws (meaning that any scale either a Trade Approved scale or a NON Trade Approved scale maybe used) to determine the VGM.
 But, before such initial use and then periodically thereafter that scale must be tested to the Australian NMI laws regarding the testing of a scale of that type/capacity.

 AMSA laws also include that the test masses used must be the NMI Regulation 13 certified standard test masses.